trento-project/docs/adr/0004-add-facts-gathering-capabilities-to-the-agent.md

 By moving the facts-gathering capabilities from the runner to the agent, we provide a clear separation of concerns.
 The agent is agnostic of the checks and the evaluation of the expectations.
 This reduces the complexity of the runner, gives clear responsibilities to the components, and removes the need for an SSH connection from the runner to the hosts.
 Also by introducing the concept of gatherers, we limit the execution of arbitrary code on the hosts, by providing a well-defined set of actions that the agent can perform.
+A specific gatherer is executed just once for each gathering request, this reduces the load on the hosts and the network.
+Gatherers could be used in the future for other purposes than the evaluation of the expectations, for example, to generate a report of the infrastructure, or in place of the current discovery mechanism.